mitre/emasser/docs/features.md

     Options:
-      -s, --systemId=N                     # A numeric value representing the system identification -f, --filename=FILENAME              # The artifact file name -C, [--compress], [--no-compress]    # BOOLEAN - true or false.
+      -s, --systemId=N                     # A numeric value representing the system identification -f, --filename=FILENAME              # The artifact file name -C, |compress], |no-compress]    # BOOLEAN - true or false.
-      -o, [--printToStdout=PRINTTOSTDOUT]  # Output file content to terminal - not valid for zip files
+      -o, |printToStdout=PRINTTOSTDOUT]  # Output file content to terminal - not valid for zip files
     ```
 **The same format is applicable for POST, PUT and DELETE requests as well, however there may be additional help content**